firozkhan18/technologies-notes/FAQ-React-300.md

 Fragments are a bit faster and use less memory by not creating an extra DOM node.
 This only has a real benefit on very large and deep trees.
 Some CSS mechanisms like Flexbox and CSS Grid have a special parent-child relationships, and adding divs in the middle makes it hard to keep the desired layout.
 The DOM Inspector is less cluttered.

+**Reason:** Fragments do not add extra nodes to the DOM, which helps keep the DOM structure cleaner and avoids unnecessary elements.

 **[⬆ Back to Top](#table-of-contents)**

 ## What are portals in React?